Daniela-Costa-Ada/taskly/README.md

 This Laravel application, integrated with React, functions as a RESTful API to manage a to-do list.
 It provides features to create, list, update, and delete tasks, with the option to filter tasks by completion status, using `0` for incomplete and `1` for completed tasks.

+Main Project Page
+The main page of the project is /todolist, where users can view the list of tasks, add new tasks, and interact with existing ones (mark as complete, edit, or delete) and choose the repos by user.

 ## **Requirements**

 - PHP version 8.0 or higher